El Cajon Boulevard: Business Districts

 The El Cajon Boulevard Business Improvement Association was formed in 1988 to improve physical and economic conditions along the 60 blocks of the boulevard between Park Boulevard and 54th Street.
 The association installed a large "The Boulevard" sign (see photo) to document the street's importance.

-The College Area Business Improvement District was formed in 1996 and covered the area east of 54th Street to the La Mesa border at 73rd Street.
-They instituted annual neighborhood events such as the "Boulevard BOO!" parade.
+The College Area Business District was formed in 1996 and covered the area east of 54th Street to 73rd Street in La Mesa.
+They hosted the annual Halloween "Boulevard BOO! parade" on the Boulevard in Rolando from 2004 to 2019.